learn-co-curriculum/dsc-class-imbalance-problems/README.md

 Hopefully this should make sense; after synthetically resampling our data, we no longer need to lean on penalized class weights in order to improve our model tuning.
 Since SMOTE recreated our dataset to have a balanced number of positive and negative cases, aggressive weighting schemas such as 10:1, 100:1 or 1000:1 drastically impact our model performance; the data is effectively no longer class imbalanced, so creating the class weights effectively reintroduces the original problem.
 Overall, our SMOTE unweighted model appears to be the current top performer.
 In practice, it is up to you the modeler, to make this and other choices when comparing models.
 For example, you may also wish to tune other parameters in your model such as how to perform regularization.

-As a review, recall that regularization are penalties to a more straightforward problem of minimizing error between our model and its outputs.
+As a review, recall that regularization terms are penalties to a more straightforward error expression between our model and its outputs.
 The two most common regularizations are the l1 lasso and l2 ridge penalties.
 These add additional complexity to the loss function.
 In scikit-learn, these can be specified when initializing your regression object as in:
 ```logreg = LogisticRegression(penalty='l1')```

 The default is to use an l2 penalty, so unless you specified otherwise, that's what you've been using.